strategineer/personal-website/source/food/blessed_cookies.html.markdown

   - Remove from oven, spatula them off onto a plate and let the cookies rest for 1min.
   - Serve with milk for dipping.
 notes:
-  - This recipe makes 24 large cookies, if you're a lonely bachelor or a Karen looking for a love, you can seperate the dough into batches wrapped in tin foil and frozen.
-I don't know how long the dough lasts because I've never found out.
+  - This recipe makes 24 large cookies, if you're a lonely bachelor or a Karen looking for a love, you can seperate the dough into batches wrapped in tin foil and freeze them.
+Take the dough out and thaw it out whenever you want to make more cookies.
   - If you're using a convection oven, reduce the heat by 25°, flatten the cookie dough balls on the pan and follow the time precisely because the edges won't brown (heat is distributed evenly so everything is going to brown equally).
 ---